jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 These functions should be implemented with device specific validations only.
-Everything that's not device specific (valid channels, address length, etc) should be checked by higher layers.
-This avoids redundant checks.
+Everything that's not device specific (valid channels, address length, etc) should be checked by higher layers in order to avoids redundant checks.

 Note the Radio Ops interface has just a few getters.
 This is done on purpose, because it's assumed that higher layers will already have a copy of the PIB and